MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 A spoked peer network can't see a spoked peer network in another region via a hub.

-For Contoso's production networks in both regions to see each other, Contoso admins need to create a direct peered connection for VNET-PROD-EUS2 and VENT-PROD-CUS.
+For Contoso's production networks in both regions to see each other, Contoso admins need to create a direct peered connection for `VNET-PROD-EUS2` and `VENT-PROD-CUS`.

 ![Peering](./media/contoso-migration-infrastructure/peering4.png)